 Use of swearing or rude or aggressive language.
 Child sent to SLT or class teacher to de-escalate Reflection with SLT about swearing Parents informed by SLT Record on 'My Concern' SLT informed Intentionally, through anger or as a result of heightened anxiety/stress inappropriate physical response or hurting a peer.
 Breaking equipment, throwing objects to hurt someone, racism, bullying Inform SLT Pupil is sent to member of SLT Structured play arrangements may be made; eg playtime is not with the class/whole school Restorative conversation to repair damage and restore relationships.
 Also to reflect on more appropriate responses.
-Repair of equipment where possible and appropriate Social story Record on 'My Concern' In the case of perceived racist comment then policy is followed In the case of perceived bullying then policy is followed.
+Repair of equipment where possible and appropriate Social story In the case of perceived racist comment then policy is followed In the case of perceived bullying then policy is followed.
 Possible internal exclusion with SLT Parents informed by SLT Repeated incidents of intentionally, through anger or as a result of heightened anxiety/stress, inappropriate physical response or hurting a peer.
 Use of swearing or rude or aggressive language.
 Breaking equipment throwing objects to hurt someone, racism, bullying, refusing to go where asked or leaving the classroom without permission Inform SLT Parents are informed and invited to meet with the class teacher/SLT.
-Class teacher to work with SLT to follow the Therapeutic Thinking Graduated Approach to complete analysis and planning documentation, putting support strategies in place with Personal Behaviour Plan may be appropriate Possible EHCP procedure Possible internal exclusion with SLT.
+Class teacher to work with SLT to complete analysis and planning documentation, putting support strategies in place with Positive Behaviour Plan may be appropriate Possible EHCP procedure Possible internal exclusion with SLT.
 Possible suspension.
-Possible permanent exclusion may be considered Involvement of outside agencies Record on 'My Concern' In the case of perceived racist comment then policy is followed In the case of perceived bullying then policy is followed.
-Appropriate Cambridgeshire Therapeutic Thinking Graduated Approach documentation and analysis completed.
+Possible permanent exclusion may be considered Involvement of outside agencies In the case of perceived racist comment then responding to prejudice incidents policy is followed In the case of perceived bullying then policy is followed.
+Appropriate documentation and analysis completed.